phucnv282/agno-playground/agno_playground/README.md

 ## Agent Categories

-1. **Generic Agents**: General-purpose agents like web search and finance agents
+1. **Standalone Agents**: General-purpose agents directly exposed in the playground UI
+   - Web Agent: Helps with web search and information retrieval
+   - Finance Agent: Provides financial analysis and calculations

+2. **Team Agents**: Specialists that are part of teams but not directly exposed
-2. **Content Agents**: Specialists in content strategy, writing, SEO, and social media
+   - Content Agents: Specialists in content strategy, writing, SEO, and social media
-3. **Marketing Agents**: Experts in marketing strategy and market research
+   - Marketing Agents: Experts in marketing strategy and market research

+3. **Workflow Agents**: Agents used within workflows but not directly exposed
+   - Blog Workflow Agents: Various specialists used in the blog creation workflow

 ## Teams